AA & PI Students

 Licensed Clinical Social Worker

-Jeff Lee (he/him) grew up in the Bay Area and is a 5th generation Asian American.
-He comes from a background in community mental health and NPOs, with previous experiences working with emancipated foster youth, homeless populations, and the AAPI community.
+Jeff Lee (he/him) grew up in the Bay Area and is a 5th-generation Asian American.
+He comes from a background in community mental health and NPOs, with previous experiences working with emancipated foster youth, homeless populations, and the AA & PI community.

 Clinical interests: anxiety, holistic wellness, adjustments/transition, identity development, and sports psychology.